 In an alert in summer 2016 we lamented the lack of detail available to our Independent Councillors in scrutiny to assess whether the proposed scheme was the right one for Merton.
 It is clearly right for the contractor.
 The wheelie bin argument had been that open boxes and black sacks degraded recycling of paper and card and caused rubbish in the streets.
 We were told that going to a more expensive service was a price worth paying.
 But if wheelie bins are essential (in many cases they aren't) we still cannot understand why all recycling cannot go into a single bin.
 It keeps the rain out, it maintains the value of the recyclables, it promotes recycling in one container.

-As we reported in June, our councillors have managed to establish through the scrutiny process that, over the next few months, Merton will determine how many households would find storage and presentation of wheelie bins difficult so they can see what special arrangements are necessary.
+What our councillors did: They managed to establish through the scrutiny process that, well before the system is introduced, Merton will determine how many households would find storage and presentation of wheelie bins difficult so they can see what special arrangements are necessary.
 Our councillors have met cabinet and council officers to show them the problems wheelie bins pose to many households in our ward, specifically in the north and south ends of Merton Park.
 We hope that, even though the scheme is set to go ahead, the council will honour their commitment and make an honest appraisal of the problems the proposals will pose for many people.
 We hope that they will make the service as flexible as possible so that households with difficulties will not have to suffer.

 There are extensive plans to regenerate Morden.
 This is a truly massive project which will potentially completely transform the look, shape and size of Morden.